What’s in our Camera Bag? A Travel Photography Gear Guide

 Sony 16-35mm Lens

-The Sony Vario-Tessar 16-35mm f/4 lens is the all-purpose lens we carry when traveling.
-This wide-angle 16-35mm lens is great for landscape photos and photos with limited space (Megan purchased it for this reason).
+The Sony Vario-Tessar 16-35mm f/4 lens is a great wide-angle 16-35mm lens that is great for landscape photos and photos with limited space (Megan purchased it for this reason).
 We also purchased this lens because it doesn’t cost a fortune.

 Point and Shoot Camera – iPhone